 Uber is also up and running in Singapore and we used it several times.
 Rates very good as always.

-Singapore Travel Guide: Sleeping – Treetops Executive Residences
+Fun Places to go in Singapore: Sleeping – Treetops Executive Residences

 The location of this hotel was fantastic – just off Orchard Road.
 It was literally a 30-second walk to Orchard road and about a further 5 minutes to walk to the Orchard MTR and ION shopping centre.